-Operating income decreased in 2018 compared to 2017 driven by lower revenue, an unfavorable product mix, pricing pressure, and higher cost associated with improving the supply chain constraints.
-Operating income decreased in 2017 compared to 2016 driven by lower volume and the impact on new product introductions.
+Operating income decreased in 2018 compared to 2017 driven by lower revenue and the impact of increased cost associated with improving the supply chain constraints.
+Operating income decreased in 2017 compared to 2016 driven by new product introductions and an unfavorable mix of revenue.